chaudharyarjun/RepoReaper/README.md

 ```
 RepoReaper will then proceed to scan the provided domains or subdomains for exposed .git repositories and report its findings.

+# Disclaimer

+This tool is intended for educational purposes and security research only.
+The user assumes all responsibility for any damages or misuse resulting from its use.